Buy IHG One Rewards Points with 100% Bonus & Save Over 20% at Some Hotels

 Redeem Points Effectively

-IHG Rewards Points can be redeemed starting from 10,000 points in one of the 6,000 hotels and resorts of the InterContinental Group.
+IHG Rewards Points can be redeemed starting from even under 10,000 points in one of the 6,000 hotels and resorts of the InterContinental Group.

-Here are some examples of hotels where you can save money by paying with points:
+Here are some examples of hotels where you can save money by paying with points (compared to the cheapest, non-flexible rate):

 Hint